mineral-ui/mineral-ui/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-NOTE: We’re just getting started.
-While we appreciate any feedback, we’re not yet ready to accept public contributions.
+NOTE: We're just getting started.
+While we appreciate any feedback, we're not yet ready to accept public contributions.

 Thank you for your contribution!
-Here’s a template to help you format your PR.
+Here's a template to help you format your PR.

 Your title should look like: [ComponentName] Clear, brief title using imperative tense For example: [Button] Add support for type=submit